 Delta Magazine’s latest has an article on the new book, in which John Ramsey Miller says about Lee and Pup:

 “They never advertised, never even had a sign so people could find their studio, and they never compromised their artistic natures for business.
 They became successful beyond their wildest dreams, and they accomplished it on their own terms.
 They did not seek fame or fortune, but they had both before they were done.
 They lived a simple though elegant life.
 They were sophisticated and complicated people.”

-C-L's piece upon Lee's passing:
+From the C-L’s piece upon Lee’s passing:

 Lee McCarty’s interest in pottery started when his wife decided to take a pottery class at Ole Miss’ Oxford campus, where he was teaching chemistry.
 Football players made up most of the class’ roster, so Lee decided to go with her.

 They both took to it.
 They even gained permission from William Faulkner to dig the clay for their first pieces in a ravine behind Rowan Oak, the author’s home in Oxford.
 When Lee McCarty’s aunt in the early 1950s offered an old mule barn in Merigold for a studio, they jumped.
 The rest is Mississippi arts history.